 AB290 ultimately means Annie Maldonaldo-Escalera’s death, Annie said.

 The American Kidney Fund pays almost $400 a month towards the couple’s insurance premiums, Robert Maldonaldo-Escalera said.

 “Without that money, we have to figure out if we are going to put gas in the car, buy food or pay the electricity,” he said.

 The couple isn’t able to work because of dialysis and other routine medical appointments.
-They also have a 23-year-old son with high-functioning autism who they need to care for.
+They also have to care for their 23-year-old son who has high-functioning autism.

 Over 80 percent of dialysis patients can’t work, Andors said.